kubernetes/website/content/en/docs/tasks/administer-cluster/reserve-compute-resources.md

 for more details on recommended control group hierarchy.

 Note that Kubelet **does not** create `--kube-reserved-cgroup` if it doesn't exist.
-Kubelet will fail if an invalid cgroup is specified.
+The kubelet will fail to start if an invalid cgroup is specified.
 With `systemd` cgroup driver, you should follow a specific pattern for the name of the cgroup you
 define: the name should be the value you set for `--kube-reserved-cgroup`, with `.slice` appended.